 The Court is divided into three, and maybe four, distinctive groups regarding the Free Exercise Clause, which has a spillover effect on the Court's interpretation of the Nonestablishment Clause.
 Justices Gorsuch and Thomas would interpret the Free Exercise Clause broadly, which is why they emphasize the Clause protects religious "use" or "actions," not simply being religious ("status").
 In Justice Thomas's case, his interest is in massively reducing the constitutional footprint of the Nonestablishment Clause.
 That would in turn allow, in his view, a greater flourishing of Free Exercise Clause liberty.
-Justice Alito appears close to this position, although he often assesses Free Exercise Clause claims in light of history.
-And in this case, the specific history of the Blaine Amendment, which Congress required Western states to include in their constitutions when applying for admission to the Union, demonstrates a large anti-Catholic prejudice.
+Justice Alito, as demonstrated in his concurrence in Fulton, appears close to this position, although he often assesses Free Exercise Clause claims in light of history.
+In Trinity Lutheran, Justice Alito assessed the specific history of the Blaine Amendment.
+Congress required newly-formed Western states to include in their constitutions when applying for admission to the Union to include a "baby" Blaine Amendment.
+These Amendments demonstrated a large anti-Catholic prejudice.
 That prejudice makes those state Blaine Amendments a target for constitutional challenges.
 A second group is led by Chief Justice Roberts.
-He is ready to carve out additional Free Exercise protections without making large changes in existing Religion Clause jurisprudence.
-The Court's opinion by Chief Justice Roberts restricts the impact of Locke v.
+He is ready to carve out additional Free Exercise protections without making large changes in existing Religion Clause jurisprudence, as demonstrated most recently in his opinion for the Court in Fulton.
+The Court's opinion by Chief Justice Roberts in Trinity Lutheran restricts the impact of Locke v.
 Davey.
 It can do so first, by limiting Locke to a type of "use" case, as it did in Trinity Lutheran.
 Thus, when the discrimination (as occurred in both Trinity Lutheran and Espinoza) is characterized as "status" discrimination (who you are v. what you do), that makes Locke inapt.
 Second, the Court further limits Locke by noting the historic importance of the state's interest in not funding the training the clergy.
 One problem with this second limitation on Locke is its level of generality.
 Although the historical record is quite complex, it's clear that some states in the early national era wanted to be out of the business of aiding religion, not merely out of the business of aiding the training of clergy.
 That former level of generality is closer to the no-aid principle.
+He is joined by Justices Kavanaugh and Barrett as part of an "institutionalist" group, which prefers unanimity (Fulton and Masterpiece Cakeshop) or something close to that if it means limiting the breadth of the Court's decision.

 Justice Breyer is part of a third group in the Court.
 He prefers a relatively modest Free Exercise Clause joined by a modest Nonestablishment Clause.
 That would leave state governments with large swaths of discretion to allow or prohibit certain interactions with religion.
 That is the reason for the emphasis on the "play in the joints."
 Justice Kagan appears similarly inclined.
-Finally, Justices Ginsburg and Sotomayor want a limited Free Exercise Clause joined by a broad Nonestablishment Clause.
+Finally, Justice Sotomayor's position is that Free Exercise Clause has a relatively limited breadth and is joined by a broad Nonestablishment Clause.

-The Roberts Court has been able to avoid any re-assessment of Employment Division v.
+The Roberts Court avoided any re-assessment of Employment Division v.
 Smith (again, which applies to laws characterized as neutral and generally applicable) because it characterizes the government's actions as discriminatory (Trinity Lutheran, Masterpiece Cakeshop, and Espinoza) or as an exceptional (Hosanna-Tabor and Our Lady of Guadalupe School ministerial exception).
 As a result, the Court has not attempted any transformational changes to the Free Exercise Clause.
 Thus, the contours of the Clause remain substantially undefined.